Zvapowany/HackingClimate---An-exposure-weighted-warming/README.md

 c) [Mean minimum temperature projections](Min_temperature_projection.md)

 ## Breakdown of the code
-The code was entirely written in R.
+The code was entirely written in .R.
+We used NC data that was converted to RasterBricks.

-For it to work it requires installation of several packages:
+The packages that were used are listed bellow:
 ```
 library(raster)
 library(sf)